sitBLR-Workshop/Q1-2026/exercises/ex2/README-AIL.md

 6. Optionally, in the `Variable Definitions` you can provide a default value for your template variable `input`.
 Copy the following text into the default field.

 ```
 Subject: Assistance Needed with Facility Management Coordination\n\nHi Support Team,\n\nI hope this message finds you well.
 My name is [Sender], and I've been utilizing Facility Solutions Company for our office building's management for the past year.
-Overall, I've been quite satisfied with the services provided, but I\u2019ve encountered an issue that I need your help with.\n\nRecently, I've noticed some inconsistencies in the coordination of our space utilization and security measures.
+Overall, I've been quite satisfied with the services provided, but I've encountered an issue that I need your help with.\n\nRecently, I've noticed some inconsistencies in the coordination of our space utilization and security measures.
 Specifically, there have been a few instances where the security protocols were not followed correctly, and the space allocation for our new team members hasn't been managed as efficiently as before.
 This has caused some disruptions in our daily operations.\n\nI haven't taken any steps to address this issue internally yet, as I believe it would be best handled by your team of experts.
 Could you please look into this matter and provide a solution to ensure that our facility management runs smoothly again?\n\nThank you for your attention to this matter.
 I look forward to your prompt assistance.\n\nBest regards,\n[Sender]
 ```
 <br>![](/exercises/ex2/images/ail02-3.png)